ssantee/demo-project-1/README.md

 ### Why this stack?

-The stack was chosen because it is my understanding that you are interested in NextJS.
+The stack was chosen because the organization was interested in NextJS.
 It had been a while since I worked with React/front-end frameworks, so I though it would be a good opportunity to refresh my own knowledge, and hopefully illustrate competency.

 Vercel was new to me.
 I chose it because it promised ease, which I thought would be an important factor in delivering this project in a reasonable time frame.